 Best movies like Antigone

 A unique, carefully handpicked, selection of the best movies like Antigone Starring Irene Papas, Manos Katrakis, Maro Kodou, Nikos Kazis, and more.
-If you liked Antigone then you may also like: The 300 Spartans, War Brides, Wrath of the Titans, Nero, Oedipus Rex and many more popular movies featured on this list.
+If you liked Antigone then you may also like: The 300 Spartans, Wrath of the Titans, Oedipus Rex, Alexander, Clash of the Titans and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 movie